wikimedia/wikipedia-ios/docs/process.md

 #### Changes welcome
 Just make the suggested change rather than adding a code review comment.
 #### Update branch before merging
 Pull request contains changes from another pull request.
-Updating from develop after the dependent PR is merged will clean up the diff.
+Updating from main after the dependent PR is merged will clean up the diff.
 #### Question/Design Question
 Pull request has a question that needs answering.
 #### Low impact